+ENFORCEMENT HOURS

 Parking regulations are enforced from 7:30 am to 5:00 pm Monday thru Thursday and 7:30 am 11:30 am Friday in all parking areas.
 In addition, handicap parking, parking in a no parking zone and blocking dumpster regulations are enforced 24 hours a day 7 days a week in all parking areas.

+In addition to the University’s traffic and parking regulations, city ordinances and state laws relating to motor vehicles are also enforced on campus.